xd009642/tarpaulin/README.md

 want to run it locally, e.g. during development.
 See below for how to do that.

-**Due to unstable features in syn and issues with no packaging tarpaulin with the Cargo.lock file tarpaulin is now a nightly only crate**
+**Due to unstable features in syn and issues with no packaging tarpaulin with the Cargo.lock file tarpaulin is now a nightly only crate.
+Replace all calls to `cargo tarpaulin` with `cargo +nightly tarpaulin`**

 ## Features